fuzzymfx/fuzzymfx.github.io/content/current.md

 </figcaption>
 </figure>

-Before bidding adieu to this captivating city, we indulged in ice cream and mocktails, chatted a lot about how things were going on in our lives.
-We roamed in the beach, scouting for hats and subglasses and bought *Oud* perfumes.
-While our feet sank into the soft sand, we delved into discussions about life in different countries, and argued about which is better.
-We knew in our hearts that all we want is to reside in the same place.
+Before bidding adieu to this captivating city, we indulged in ice cream and mocktails and chatted a lot about how things were going on in our lives.
+We roamed on the beach, scouting for hats and sunglasses and bought *Oud* perfumes.
+While our feet sank into the soft sand, we delved into discussions about life in different countries and argued about which was better.
+We knew in our hearts that all we wanted was to reside in the same place.
 With fond memories in our hearts, perhaps some flaky promises and a heavy heart, we made our way to the airport embarking on my return journey to India.

 ---

 Dev:

 At StackIt, we have decided to have a `demo pitch round` each Saturday.
 We make presentations to show what we've built in the entire week.
 Inspired by this, a zeal to build my own presentation came rushing.
-Thus, I started [dough](https://github.com/fuzzymfx/dough): a rich, modular, command-line tool to generate presentations written in Rust.
+Thus, I started [Dough](https://github.com/fuzzymfx/dough): a rich, modular, command-line tool to generate presentations written in Rust.

 Meanwhile, I am planning to pick back up [Bee](https://github.com/fuzzymfx/b): a command-line bit-torrent client to download torrents written in Rust.
 I am planning to rewrite the entire codebase in Rust.
 Currently, I am writing in TypeScript.